matejavulic/Ebank-Web-App/README.md

   - 2: Match between system and the real world
      *The system should speak the users' language, with words, phrases and concepts familiar to the user.*

-     One way to accomplish this requirement is to use methapore to symbolicly represent apstarct idea of real world expirience.
-For example, opposite arrows icon can be a good real life metaphore for banking transactions:
+     One way to accomplish this requirement is to use metaphor to symbolically represent abstract idea of real world experience.
+For example, opposite arrows icon can be a good real life metaphor for banking transactions:

       ![REST](https://raw.githubusercontent.com/matejavulic/Ebank-Web-App/master/pictures/methaphore.PNG)